 Sharon Delcambre (Jaffe) (Ph.D.
 2012): Jet Stream Portrayal in Present and Future

 Current Position: Adjunct Professor, Concordia College and University of Washington - Vancouver

 Amato Evan (Ph.D.
 2009): The role of aerosols in northern tropical Atlantic sea surface

-Current Position: Assistant Professor Scripps Institution of Oceanography.
+Current Position: Associate Professor Scripps Institution of Oceanography.

 Alexander Haugstad (Undergraduate Research Advisor, 2014-2015): The influence of "The Blob" on climatic conditions over North America during Winter and Spring 2014.

 Current Position: Graduate Student, University of Washington (K. Armour and D. Battisti, advisors).

 Katie Holman (Ph.D.
 2013): Hydrological variability in the Great Lakes region